DistressConnect/distressconnect/README.md

 PHP version 7.0 or newer is recommended.
 MySQL version 5.7.27

 Project Installation
-1. Clone this repository in /var/www/html folder and rename as per your choice.
+1. Clone this folder in /var/www/html folder and rename as per your choice.
 2. Database file is in root path distress_endpoint.sql Upload this database file in mysql.
 3. In database.php set your database parameters.